aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/_index.md

 ```

 ## **Convert Excel Workbook to DOCX**
 The Aspose.Cells API provides support for converting spreadsheets to DOCX format.
-To export the workbook to DOCX, pass [**SaveFormat.Docx**](https://reference.aspose.com/cells/javascript-cpp/saveformat) as the second parameter of [**Workbook.save(string, SaveOptions)**](https://reference.aspose.com/cells/javascript-cpp/workbook/#save-string-saveoptions-) method.
-You may also use [**DocxSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/docxsaveoptions) class to specify additional settings for exporting worksheet to DOCX.
+To export the workbook to DOCX, pass **SaveFormat.Docx** as the second parameter of **Workbook.save(string, SaveOptions)**.
+You may also use **DocxSaveOptions** to specify additional settings for exporting the worksheet to DOCX.

-The following code example demonstrates exporting active worksheet to DOCX by using [**SaveFormat.Docx**](https://reference.aspose.com/cells/javascript-cpp/saveformat) enumeration member.
-Please see the [output DOCX file](Book1.docx) generated by the code for reference.
+The following code example demonstrates exporting the active worksheet to DOCX.

 ```html
 <!DOCTYPE html>